Armored Saint

 Armored Saint is an American heavy metal band formed in Los Angeles, California in 1982.
 Since 1990, the band has consisted of John Bush on lead vocals, Joey Vera on bass, Jeff Duncan on guitar and the Sandoval brothers (Gonzo and Phil) on drums and guitar, respectively.
 Of the current lineup, Bush and Vera are the two constant members.
-To date, the band has released eight studio albums, one EP, two live albums and one compilation album.
+To date, the band has released nine studio albums, one EP, two live albums and one compilation album.

 As one of the leaders of the Los Angeles heavy metal scene, Armored Saint achieved moderate success during the 1980s with their 1983 self-titled EP and first three studio albums: March of the Saint (1984), Delirious Nomad (1985) and Raising Fear (1987).
 Prior to the release of their fourth studio album Symbol of Salvation (1991), the band was plagued by extended inactivity, due to record company issues and the death of their original guitarist Dave Prichard, who died of leukemia in 1990.
-Armored Saint eventually broke up when Bush joined Anthrax in 1992 to replace Joey Belladonna, but reunited in 1999, and has continued to tour and record since then.
+Armored Saint eventually disbanded when Bush joined Anthrax in 1992 to replace Joey Belladonna, but reunited in 1999, and has since continued to tour and record.